Tutein House

 The Tutein House (Danish: Tuteins Gård) is a Neoclassical former bourgeois townhouse situated at the corner of Vimmelskaftet and Badstuestræde, on the pedestrianized shopping street Strøget, in central Copenhagen, Denmark.
 The building was constructed by Johan Martin Quist for Friederich Tutein in 1800–01.
-The building was adaptedand extended in 1881 by Reinholdt W. Jorck for whom Jorcks Passage on the other side of the street would later also be constructed.
-Café Bernina—Cpåenhagen's leading literary coffee house in the late 19th century—opened in the building in October 1881.
+The building was adapted and extended in 1881 by Reinholdt W. Jorck, for whom Jorcks Passage on the other side of the street would later also be constructed.
+Café Bernina—Copenhagen's leading literary coffee house in the late 19th century—opened in the building in October 1881.
 Kjøbenhavns Telefon-Selskab's first central office was also based in the building from 1881 to 1895.
 The building is still owned by Jorcks Ejendomme, a property company established by Reinholdt W. Jorck's son Georg Jorck and now owned by two charitable foundations created by him.
 The tenants include the newspaper Kristeligt Dagblad.